 No, specialties exist to provide credentialed veterinary technicians a way to focus in a particular discipline.
 What you have learned from previous experience may benefit you indirectly but only experience gained after your graduation from an AVMA accredited Veterinary Technology program or on the date of legal recognition to practice as a veterinary technician in some state or province of the United States, Canada or other country can be applied towards your certification process through AVCPT.

 The skills form includes both core skills and supplemental skills.
 AVCPT candidates must demonstrate mastery of 100% of the listed core skills and 25 individual skills of the candidate’s choice from the supplemental skills list.
 AVCPT has taken facility variances into account by allowing the candidate to choose from an extensive list of supplemental skills to complete 25 of his/her choice.
 If needed, candidates may have to seek additional experience at another facility.
-In the future AVCPT hopes to provide a list of facilities that may be able to offer additional assistance, however at this time, it is the responsibility of the candidate to secure experiential location.
+In the future AVCPT hopes to provide a list of facilities that may be able to offer additional assistance.

-You should be able to complete this in the small animal setting.
+You should be able to complete the application requirements in most settings.
 If you notice on the species requirement under the case logs, you could submit 90% of cases from one species as long as 10% came from at least one additional species.
-Your case reports will come from the log.
+In regard to the skills list, any skills that you cannot obtain in your practice may be mastered at another facility.

 If you visit the candidate packet link, there are sub-pages listed for the components of the packet.
 The skills list is located at the bottom of the skills page.
 If you visit the case log page, click on the CBC Case log form that is underlined.
 The candidate information form links are under the candidate information page.
-The forms are in pdf format, allowing you to type directly into them and save the information.
-You may have to download/update your pdf reader in order to view them correctly.
-A link to the free reader is at the bottom of the page.
-We have had a few issues with Mozilla Firefox opening some forms.
-You can use another internet browser or save the form to your computer to open.
-If you are still having difficulty with the forms, contact us.
+The forms are in pdf format.
+You may have to download a free pdf reader in order to view them and enter the information.
+A link to the free reader may be found at the bottom of the page.
+These forms can be saved to your computer and edited.

 The forms listed are fill-able and save-able in the pdf format.
-We prefer that all documents be typed before submission.
+All documents must be typed before submission.

 You don't have to have work with the person to get them to write a letter of recommendation.
 You could utilize a colleague from another clinic who is a credentialed technician, VTS in one of the other specialties, or a pathologist.
 You can also utilize contacts that you make at seminars or the pathologist that you submit samples to at a diagnostic facility.
-The letter just has to attest to your character and should be someone who can provide an honest assessment.
+The letter just has to attest to your character, integrity, professional ethics, and technical ability and should be someone who can provide an honest assessment.

 The skills can be signed by the most qualified person to verify that particular skill.
 There can be more than one person.
 There are up to five places for signatures and additional sheets can be added.
 AVCPT requires that a licensed veterinarian or veterinary technician specialist (VTS) attest to your ability to perform the task.
 Each skill should be verified and signed by the licensed veterinarian or veterinary technician specialist who is most qualified to verify the skill.